-- .
-Are at risk of harm or neglect
+- , Are at risk of harm or neglect

-- .
-Are at risk of forced marriage or FGM
+- Are at risk of forced marriage or FGM

-- .
-Come from Gypsy, Roma, or Traveller families
+- Come from Gypsy, Roma, or Traveller families

-- .
-Come from the families of service personnel
+- Come from the families of service personnel

 - .
 Go missing or run away from home or care

-- .
-Are supervised by the youth justice system
+- Are supervised by the youth justice system

-- .
-Cease to attend a school
+- , Cease to attend a school

-- .
-Come from new migrant families
+- Come from new migrant families

-We will follow our procedures for unauthorised absence and for dealing with children who are absent from education, particularly on repeat occasions, to help identify the risk of abuse, exploitation and neglect, including sexual exploitation, and to help prevent the risks of going missing in future.
+We will follow our procedures for unauthorised absence and for dealing with children who are absent from education.
 This includes informing the local authority if a child leaves the school without a new school being named, and adhering to requirements with respect to sharing information with the local authority, when applicable, when removing a child's name from the admission register at non-standard transition points.

-Employees will be trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to being absent, such as travelling to conflict zones, FGM and forced marriage.
+Staff will be trained in signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns which may be related to being absent, such as travelling to conflict zones.
+FGM and forced marriage.

-If an employee suspects that a child is suffering from harm or neglect, we will follow local child protection procedures, including with respect to making reasonable enquiries.
+If a staff member suspects that a child is suffering from harm or neglect, we will follow local child protection procedures, including with respect to making reasonable enquiries.
 We will make an immediate referral to the local authority children's social care team, and the police, if the child is suffering or likely to suffer from harm, or in immediate danger.